About Dr. Burton

 He also has a graduate certification in School and Business Administration from Massachusetts College of Liberal Arts.
 Dr. Shannon Burton is a New York State certified school business and school district administrator, and a certified mathematics educator.

 Dr. Shannon Burton has over 18 years of classroom and educational leadership experience.
 Furthermore, Dr. Burton has extensive knowledge of the edTPA.
 His experience and training have supported candidates to successfully complete and pass the edTPA.

-Shannon has qualified or won for the following educational awards:
+Shannon has won for the following educational awards:

 - 2021 Professor of the Year Concordia College

 - 2020 New York State Principal Achievement Recognition Award

 Shannon has held or is currently holding the following positions in education: